Slytherin-Blue-Ocean/GymX5000/README.md

 ## Testing
 Testing has been done using cypress.

-1. Install Cypress
+1. Install Cypress.
    > `npm install —save-dev cypress`
-   > Install Cypress on desktop: https://www.cypress.io/
+   > Install Cypress on desktop: https://www.cypress.io/.
 2. Run dev and server
    > `npm run dev` and `npm run server-start`
-3. Run Cypress on desktop and locate `integration` folder
+3. Run Cypress on desktop and locate `integration` folder.

 Example of tests
 </br>